 Always speak to your doctor or healthcare team as your first step in dealing with a UTI.
 These are tips only and not a substitute for medical advice.

-- Drinking plenty of water.
-This will continue to help flush out the bacteria and dilute your urine.
-Avoid caffeinated beverages, like coffee and soda.
-These drinks make the body produce more urine at an accelerated rate because of the diuretic effects of caffeine.
-These drinks can also irritate your bladder.
+- Avoid caffeinated beverages.
+Drinks like soda, tea or coffee will make the body produce more urine at an accelerated rate because of the diuretic effects of caffeine.
+This can throw off your cathing routine.
+Caffeinated beverages can also irritate your bladder.

-- Consume cranberries.
+- Home remedy – Cranberries.
 Consuming fresh or frozen cranberries, or pure (unsweetened) cranberry juice may be beneficial to help reduce the growth of bacteria in your urethra.
 Speak with your healthcare professional first.
-If you are on blood-thinning medications consuming cranberry juice may have a negative interaction with your medication.
+If you are on blood-thinning medications consuming cranberry juice may have negative side effects with your medication.

 Don’t panic, stay calm but be proactive.